lmondada/dphil-thesis/content/03_compiler/04_limitations.md

 that form a quantum circuit into the nodes of a more abstract graph-based graphical calculus.
-The most commonly used flavour of calculus used for circuit optimisation is the ZX calculus @Coecke2008 @Coecke2012 @vandewetering2020.
+The most commonly used flavour of calculus used for circuit optimisation is the ZX calculus @Coecke2008 @Coecke2012 @vandewetering2020 @Yeung2024.

-By breaking up multi-qubit gates into several non-unitary tensors, the ZX calculus and related variants @Roy2011 @Backens2019 @Felice2023 lay bare some of the symmetry and structure of quantum physics in the form of simple and intuitive graphical rules.
+By breaking up multi-qubit gates into several non-unitary tensors, the ZX calculus and related variants @Roy2011 @Backens2019 @Felice2023 expose some of the symmetry and structure of quantum physics in the form of simple and intuitive graphical rules.
 This has enabled the discovery of many quantum optimisation techniques (e.g @Duncan2019 @Wetering2024), some of which we have already reviewed
 @Huang2024 @Gogioso2022 @Degriend2020 @Cowtan2019 @Cowtan2020.
-This selection of papers is not _quite_ exhaustive---there are currently over 300 hundred papers on the topic as indexed by [zxcalculus.com](https://zxcalculus.com/).
+This selection of papers is not _quite_ exhaustive[^arb]---there are currently over 300 hundred papers on the topic as indexed by [zxcalculus.com](https://zxcalculus.com/).
+[^arb]: and arbitrary

-Aside from being a invaluable tool for research and compiler pass design, a major contribution of these diagrammatic representations is the introduction of graph rewriting systems to quantum computing.
+Aside from being an invaluable tool for research and compiler pass design, a major contribution of these diagrammatic representations is the introduction of graph rewriting systems @Ehrig1973 @Rozenberg1997 @Koenig2018 to quantum computing.
+Rewriting systems were first introduced on strings @Dershowitz1990, then generalised to trees and terms @Bezem2003.

+From a formal point of view, rewrite systems endow quantum compilation with well-defined semantics and strong theoretical foundations @Lack2005.
+Just as importantly (or more so), they establish a practical, purely declarative framework in which compiler transformations can be defined, debugged and analysed.
+System properties such as completeness, confluence and termination of rewriting systems @Verma1995 @Backens2014 @Biamonte2023 can be analytically studied, proven and then be relied on by compilers for soundness and performance guarantees @Duncan2020 @Kissinger2020 @Sivarajah2020 @Borgna2023.

+However, there is an apparent tension in the integration of diagrammatic calculi into compilers between the search for abstract primitives admitting a simple rewriting logic  @Heurtel2024 @Booth2024 @Felice2023a @Carette2023 and the requirement to capture all the expressivity and constraints of hardware targets.

+An example of this is the ZX circuit extraction problem @Quanz2024 @Backens2021: it is in general hard to recover an executable quantum circuit from a ZX diagram as the latter are strictly more general and primitives do not map one-to-one.
+Similarly, while simple quantum-classical hybrid computations can be expressed using extensions of ZX @Borgna2021 @Carette2021 @KoziellPipe2024, it will never be possible to capture the full breadth and generality of classical CPU instruction sets in a practical and extensible (and algebraically satisfying) way.

 #### Reversible classical circuits
 There are many more representations, that have either been taken over from